wamp-proto/wamp-proto/rfc/text/basic/bp_pubsub_subscribing_and_unsubscribing.md

  * `Request` MUST be a random, ephemeral ID chosen by the Subscriber and used to correlate the Broker's response with the request.
  * `Options` MUST be a dictionary that allows to provide additional subscription request details in a extensible way.
 This is described further below.
- * `Topic` is the topic the Subscriber wants to subscribe to and MUST be an URI.
+ * `Topic` is the topic the Subscriber wants to subscribe to and MUST be a URI.

 *Example*